// Power & Thermals

 Workload-Specific Recommendations

-Image Classification (224×224 input): 5W mode can be sufficient for lightweight models.
+Image Classification (224×224 input): 7W mode (the lowest available) can be sufficient for lightweight models.
 As a rough starting point, you might see ~10–30 inferences/second on MobileNetV2-class models under an optimized setup (e.g., FP16, batch=1, TensorRT), assuming stable thermal conditions.
 Results vary by preprocessing, memory pressure, ambient temperature, and cooling design; validate with tegrastats under sustained load in your target enclosure before deployment.

 Multi-Model Inference (person detection + pose estimation): 7W mode can work for sequential processing; 15W is typically preferred for higher throughput or more concurrent execution.

-Edge Training (fine-tuning): 15W mode is generally preferred; 5W and 7W modes tend to be throughput-limited for iterative training workflows.
+Edge Training (fine-tuning): 15W mode is generally preferred; 7W mode tends to be throughput-limited for iterative training workflows.

 How to Use This Page